Goldman, Citi among banks curbing Italy trips over coronavirus fears - sources | MarketScreener

 The banks declined to comment.

-Milan-based Mediobanca and UniCredit issued statements to emphasize their respective commitment to keeping employees safe at home.
+Milan-based Mediobanca and UniCredit issued statements to emphasise their respective commitment to keeping employees safe at home.

 French banks BNP and Credit Agricole urged Italian staff to limit business trips, rely on "smart working" and suspend training activities and internal events.